tinymce/tinymce-docs/integrations/angular2.md

 The editor accepts the following inputs:

 * `id`: An id for the editor so you can later grab the instance by using the `tinymce.get('ID')` method on tinymce, defaults to an automatically generated uuid.
-* `init`: Object sent to the `tinymce.init` method used to initialize the editor.
+* `init`: Object sent to the `tinymce.init` the method used to initialize the editor.
-* `initialValue`: Initial value that the editor will be initialized with.
+* `initialValue`: The Initial value that the editor will be initialized with.
 * `inline`: Shorthand for setting that the editor should be inline, `<editor [inline]="true"></editor>` is the same as setting `{inline: true}` in the init.
 * `tagName`: Only used if the editor is inline, decides what element to initialize the editor on, defaults to `div`.
 * `plugins`: Shorthand for setting what plugins you want to use, `<editor plugins="foo bar"></editor>` is the same as setting `{plugins: 'foo bar'}` in the init.